Skip to content

 An owner who starts late has to do everything at once — often in parallel with the sale itself.
 And the buyer can feel it.

 Preparation isn’t a cost.
-It’s an investment — probably the most profitable one you’ll make before the sale.
+It’s an investment — often one of the most useful ones you can make before the sale.

 Key takeaways:

-• Preparation is the #1 lever for value — 12 to 24 months of upstream work change the outcome
+• Preparation protects value — 12 to 24 months of work before going to market change the quality of the sale package

-• Three areas to cover — financial (clean numbers), operational (autonomy), legal (no surprises)
+• Three pillars to cover — financial (clean numbers), operational (autonomy), legal (no surprises)

 • Time is your ally — starting early gives you the luxury of fixing before going to market

-• A well-prepared file sells better, faster, and with less stress
+• A well-prepared sale package presents better, moves faster, and reduces stress

 Stay informed on M&A trends in Quebec — our quarterly newsletter.